kwebio/shoebox/README.md

 ShoeBox was created as a persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of simple persistence mechanisms that support observation.
 However, ShoeBox does not depend on Kweb.

+The idea is to create a "bridge" library between Shoebox and Kweb that will allow "binding" of UI components to persistent state, [here is a video](https://www.youtube.com/watch?v=0Q-BUldFZjA) illustrating this idea for TornadoFX on Android.

 ### Features
 * Semantics similar to MutableMap
 * Add listeners for object addition, deletion, and modification